 Kitchen Zones

 If you struggle to keep your kitchen organized you may be approaching things in the wrong way.
-Today we are going to talk about how to organize using kitchen zones to streamline where you cook.
+Today, we are going to talk about how to organize your entire room using kitchen zones to streamline where you cook.

-This a genius tip for easy kitchen organization that you can use to keep this busy room neat and put away.
+This a genius tip for easy kitchen organization that you can use to keep your busy room easier to cook meals in.

 It’s the biggest room in the home and the one area where so many things happen every day.